spectrio/playbook/our-culture.md

 We strongly believe in maintaining a good work/life balance.
 We understand that things come up.
 Doctor appointments, dentist appointments, events for the kids, etc. They happen.
 Life happens.
 We leave it to you to determine if you can still work (but maybe remotely) or if you need to take PTO or sick time.
 If you aren't sure how to make a conflict work, consult your supervisor or HR.

-## Pair programming ftw
+## Pair Programming For the Win!
 We also believe that [pair programming](https://en.wikipedia.org/wiki/Pair_programming) can quickly and easily level up both developers.
 In that vein, we strongly value pair programming.
 Need help with an issue?
 Ask to pair!
 Need to get your laptop setup?
 Ask to pair!
-Need to just rubberduck through a problem?
+Need to just rubber-duck through a problem?
 Ask!
 We are always here to help.

 ## Scream for help
 We don't like toiling away on a problem.
 If you get stuck, scream for help.
 That means that you should always feel comfortable asking for help in any of the appropriate Slack channels.
 If no one jumps in quickly, start direct messaging peers.
 If that doesn't work, contact your supervisor.
 He can find someone for you. **NOTE:** The first things you will be asked is "what have you already tried".
 Make sure you have tried the usual steps first (Google, Comment Out/Console code, etc).